Press Information Bureau

 The Press Information Bureau, commonly abbreviated as PIB, is a nodal agency of the Government of India under the Ministry of Information and Broadcasting.
 Based in National Media Centre, New Delhi, Press Information Bureau disseminates information to print, electronic and web media on government plans, policies, programme initiatives and achievements.

 It is available in 14 Indian official languages, which are Dogri, Punjabi, Bengali, Odia, Gujarati, Marathi, Meitei (Manipuri), Tamil, Kannada, Telugu, Malayalam, Konkani and Urdu, in addition to Hindi and English, out of the 22 official languages of the Republic of India.
 (Note: The Meitei language (officially called Manipuri) versions of the press releases are presently available in Bengali script, but there is plan of changing the script into Meitei script (Manipuri script) in due course of time.)

 The head of PIB is also the Official Spokesperson of the Government of India and holds the rank of Principal Director General (Special Secretary equivalent).

 History

 The Press Information Bureau was established in June 1919 as a small cell under Home Ministry under the British government.
 Its main task was to prepare a report on India to be placed before the British Parliament.
 It was then located in Shimla.

-The first head of the publicity cell was Dr. L.F.
-Rushbrook Williams of Allahabad University who was designated as Officer on Special Duty.
+The first head of the publicity cell was Professor L.F.
+Rushbrook Williams of Allahabad University who was designated Officer on Special Duty.
 Prof. Williams had earlier worked with Sir Stanley Reed on the Central Publicity Board.

-In 1941, J. Natrajan became the first Indian to be head the bureau as Principal Information Officer.
+In 1941, J. Natrajan became the first Indian to head the bureau as Principal Information Officer.

 The organisation's name was changed to the Press Information Bureau in 1946.

 The bureau has been reconstituted many times since independence of India in 1947.